saturneric/GpgFrontend-Manual/src/content/docs/advanced/sync-public-keys.md

 ---
 title: Synchronizing Public Keys with Key Server
-description: Keep your local OpenPGP keyring current by synchronizing public keys with key servers in GpgFrontend to catch revocations and subkey updates.
+description: "Keep your local OpenPGP keyring current by synchronizing public keys with key servers in GpgFrontend to catch revocations and subkey updates."
 sidebar:
   label: Sync Public Keys
   order: 4